raspiblitz/raspiblitz/README.md

 You can use the Switch to TOR option from the main menu to make the node reachable thru TOR.
 This way you can get thru a NAT without needed to open/forward ports on your router.
 Bitcoin and LND will have a seperate onion-address displayed on LCD and the Status Info Screen option in menu.

+By using a TOR address it's possible to move the node to a different IPv4 address and keep the existing (=preciously open and funded) channels functional.

 ![tor1](pictures/tor1.png)

 The TOR integration is experimental and at the moment there is no way to switch off TOR again.